 First of all, the company providing the training is still obliged to pay the training allowance even during periods of absence from work.
-According to § 19 BBiG this applies in any case for a period of up to six weeks.
-According to the work instructions of the Federal Employment Agency, trainees are also entitled to short-time working allowance if all possibilities have been exhausted.
+According to § 19 BBiG, this applies in any case for a period of up to six weeks.
+According to the work instructions of the Federal Employment Agency, trainees are also entitled to a short-time working allowance if all possibilities have been exhausted.

 Legal Advice on Short-Time Work at Schlun & Elseven

-If you have any further questions, our specialist lawyers in labour law, Dr. Thomas Bichat and Jens Schmidt, will be happy to advise you in these difficult times.
+If you have any further questions, our specialist lawyers in labour law, Dr Thomas Bichat and Jens Schmidt will be happy to advise you in these difficult times.
 We are also happy to assist you with any other legal advice you may require in connection with short-time work and short-time working allowance.

 At Schlun & Elseven Attorneys, we are a multidisciplinary and multilingual law firm based in Cologne, Düsseldorf and Aachen.
-In the current circumstances we recommend contacting us using the form below and from there we can organise further communication through email, phone and video conferencing.
+In the current circumstances, we recommend contacting us using the form below, and from there, we can organise further communication through email, phone and video conferencing.